 Though each insurance company has its own processes for handling claims, general insurance companies that are members of the Insurance Council of Australia are required to meet or exceed the standards for claims handling laid down in the General Insurance Code of Practice.

 The Code describes how insurers must handle their customers, including the time it takes to handle and make decisions on claims.
-Compliance is monitored by the Financial Ombudsman Service.
+Compliance is monitored by the Australian Financial Complaints Authority (AFCA).

 Insurance companies are expected to promptly assess all of the claims that are made, and to pay out all claims that are covered by the wording in their policies.